 If you had purchased Apple (AAPL) stocks – let’ say 100 shares at its closing price of around $18 per share back in January 2008, and held onto them until January 2019, when the stock climbed to $157 per share, you would have made nearly 900% in just over 10 years.
 This does not refute the fact that Apple has its bad days in the past decade, and yet…

-If you ask a Kristal expert, they will begin by explaining that even if the micro movements in the market are not always satisfactory, the macro is still intact.
-Caution is advised; but never fear.
-In the context of American economics this Wall Street Pit puts it article puts it really succinctly when it says that the economy beneath this wobbly market is still pretty strong.
-Back home in the APAC countries, China-US deals are looking up and there is hope of a reconciliation.
+If you ask a Kristal expert, they will begin by explaining that even if the micro-movements in the market are not always satisfactory, the macro is still intact.
+Caution is advised but never fear.
+In the context of American economics, this Wall Street Pit puts it article puts it really succinctly when it says that the economy beneath this wobbly market is still pretty strong.
+Back home in the APAC countries, China-US deals are looking up and there is the hope of a reconciliation.
 Singapore’s Budget has been well received and the country is on track to becoming a major technology hub in the region.

 So, every time you hear someone talk of selling – remember Thales of Miletus and his creative and philosophical genius that can guide you in such uncertain times (you thought we had forgotten about him, eh?).

 Thales of Who?
 And Why Should You Listen To Him?

 Thales (no, not the HO stock listed on the Euronext Paris) of Miletus – a town in ancient Greece, circa 624/623 – 548/545 BC.
 Aristotle himself called Thales the first philosopher of the Greek tradition, and he is known to be the first man in western civilization to indulge in scientific philosophy.
 He is also the first known man to whom a mathematical theorem has been attributed (Thales’ theorem in geometry).